streleck/Vizion-Guide/beats-with-script.md

 ## Filebeat
 Filebeat is a lightweight shipper for log data, that will automatically crawl your log files and send log data to your Vizion Elk app. [more](https://www.elastic.co/guide/en/beats/filebeat/current/filebeat-overview.html)

 To install and configure Filebeat, enter the following into your console along with the url given to you when you created your Vizion ELK app.
+Make sure you are using elevated privileges for the install.

     curl ec2-54-184-247-238.us-west-2.compute.amazonaws.com/install-config-metricbeat.sh > install-config-metricbeat.sh; chmod a+x    install-config-metricbeat.sh; ./install-config-metricbeat.sh << your Vizion ELK url here >>